CsabaDu/CsabaDu.DynamicTestData/README.md

 This class contains the methods to create specific object arrays for data records of dynamic data-driven tests of each `TestData` types.
 The methods' parameters types and sequences are the same as the constructors' parameters of the related `TestData` types.

 However `DynamicDataSource` class implements all necessary methods for test data preparation, it is marked as `abstract`.
-Intended usage is to excend this class for each test class separately, implement the necessary specific methods with `IEnumerable<object[]>` returning types, and declare a static instance of the derived class in the test class where it is going to be used.
+Intended usage is to
+- extend this class for each test class separately,
+- implement the necessary specific methods in the derived class with `IEnumerable<object[]>` returning types, and
+- declare a static instance of the derived class in the test class where it is going to be used.

 #### Properties